Phone 1800 444 396

 $40,000 $0

-You are not eligible to claim this offset if your spouse:
+You are not eligible to claim this offset if your spouse had either of the following:

-• had non-concessional contributions that exceeded their non-concessional contributions cap, or
+• Non-concessional contributions that exceeded their non-concessional contributions cap.

 How much can I contribute?

 There is no limit to the amount you can contribute to your partner’s account.
-However, spouse contributions are made from after-tax income (i.e. they cannot be salary sacrificed) and will count towards your partner’s non-concessional contributions cap ($120,000 for the 2024/25 financial year).
+However, spouse contributions are made from after-tax income (i.e. they cannot be salary sacrificed) and will count towards your partner’s non-concessional contributions cap ($120,000 for the 2025/26 financial year).
 If your partner is under age 75, you may be able to ‘bring forward’ 2 years’ non-concessional contributions caps.
-Find out more in our Contribution caps information sheet.

 What contributions can I split with my partner?

-Concessional (before tax) contributions made to your account in the previous financial year can be redirected to your partner’s account.
+Concessional (before tax) contributions made to your account can be redirected to your partner’s account.
+You can apply to split eligible contributions made in the previous financial year, or contributions made in the current year if you are withdrawing your entire benefit (by rollover, transfer, lump sum, or a mix).
 Eligible concessional contributions include employer contributions, salary sacrificed contributions and personal contributions claimed as a tax deduction.

 If you have a Defined Benefits Fund or Defined Benefit account, you can only split salary sacrificed personal contributions you’ve made into your account.

-When you receive your Brighter Super statement (any time from September 2024), simply complete a Contributions split form specifying the amount you want to redirect to your partner’s account.
+When you receive your Brighter Super annual statement, simply complete a Contributions split form specifying the amount you want to redirect to your partner’s account.
 For the application to be valid you will need to declare your receiving spouse is either under their preservation age or between their preservation age and 64, but not permanently retired.
-The form must be returned before 31 May 2025.
+The form must be returned before 31 May 2026.

 The amount will usually be transferred to your spouse’s account within 30 days of receiving your application.
 If you are transferring to another super fund, you will need to request your contributions split before you leave Brighter Super.